OBOAcademy/obook/docs/explanation/taxon-constraints-explainer.md

 - `'Siluriformes' SubClassOf 'Teleostei'`
 - `(in_taxon some 'Teleostei') DisjointWith (in_taxon some 'Tetrapoda')`

 While we can now detect two of the unsatisfiable classes, sadly neither HermiT nor ELK yet finds 'whisker muscle in human' to be unsatisfiable, which requires handling the interaction of a "never" assertion with a property chain.
 If we were able to make `in_taxon` a functional property, HermiT should be able to detect the problem; but as we said before, OWL doesn't allow us to combine functional properties with property chains.
-The solution for HermiT also works for ELK (in combination with the extra disjointness we added in the previous case); we need to add even more generated disjointness axioms, one for each taxon, e.g.,:
+The solution is to add even more generated disjointness axioms, one for each taxon (in combination with the extra disjointness we added in the previous case), e.g.,:

 - `(in_taxon some Hominidae) DisjointWith (in_taxon some (not Hominidae))`